 This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Manufacture of Timber”.

-1. The felling of tree is usually carried out in:
+1. The felling of the tree is usually carried out in:

 c) Rainy season